Insta360Develop/CameraSDK-Android/README.md

 >
 > You can use the `Firmware Upgrade` interface after downloading the file to the local.

-> Note: Please do not upload the wrong file to the camera to avoid bricking.\nExample: Do not upload OneX firmware upgrade package to OneX2 camera.
+> Note: Please do not upload the wrong file to the camera to avoid bricking.
+Example: Do not upload OneX firmware upgrade package to OneX2 camera.

 Start Upgrading